Can I Use Windex to Clean Solar Panels?

 - Irreplaceable without replacing the entire panel

-What Windex Does to Solar Panels
+What Happens When You Use Windex on Solar Panels

-1. Ammonia Degrades the AR Coating
+1. Ammonia Attacks the Anti-Reflective Coating

 On AR-coated solar glass, ammonia attacks the coating at a chemical level.
-The effect isn’t immediately visible — it happens gradually over multiple applications.
+The effect isn’t immediately visible.
+It happens gradually over multiple applications.
 After 3–5 Windex cleans:

 - The AR coating develops microscopic pitting and degradation